Peter Lik Print Style and Galleries

 Who is Peter Lik?

 To this day pretty much every photographer in the world must have heard of Peter Lik.
 And not just photographers.
 Millions of vacationers in major coastal American cities must saw attractive vibrant pictures displayed in modern luxury appointed galleries.
-In this article, I will attempt to direct the Peter Lik Style and touch on some technical aspects of what made it so unique.
+In this article, I will discuss Peter Lik photography and touch on some technical aspects of Peter Lik presentation style.

 The camera had a fixed focus F/11 lens and was shooting on 127 roll film with a frame size of 1 5/8" x 1 5/8" inch square.
 Would be handy for modern Instagram bloggers ?